qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 So in short, the ``ROOT``, ``BUILD_PATH``, ``API_INCLUDE`` and ``API_EXCLUDE`` macros define the interface between the apiviewer's "run" job and the local config.

+.. _pages/tool/generator_config_articles#optimize_key:

 "optimize" Key
 ==============

-The *optimize* key is a subkey of the :doc:`generator_config_ref#compile-dist` key.
+The *optimize* key is a subkey of the :ref:`pages/tool/generator_config_ref#compile-dist` key.
 It allows you to tailor the forms of code optimization that is applied to the Javascript code when the *build* version is created.
 Currently, there are four categories which can be optimized.

 XXX
 ---